salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This distortion sanitizes and prevents text from replacing the DOM within shared elements: HEAD and BODY.

+<a name="rangedocscreatecontextualfragment-valuemd"></a>

+## value: Range.prototype.createContextualFragment [Main]

+### Summary

+The Range.createContextualFragment() method returns a DocumentFragment by invoking the HTML fragment parsing algorithm or the XML fragment parsing algorithm with the start of the range as the context node.
+This range of HTML elements can be added to the DOM tree.

+In Locker, we share the HEAD and BODY.
+Even though it doesn't corrupt the existing elements inside or outside the element, if a malicious user can insert specified text as HTML into the DOM tree outside of the shared elements, it gives them the ability to pollute the DOM.
+We need to sanitize any elements added to this shared DOM.

+### Distorted Behavior

+This distortion sanitizes HTML string that is used to create the DocumentFragment.

 <a name="navigatordocsserviceworker-gettermd"></a>

 ## get: Navigator.prototype.serviceWorker